What Is Foreclosure? An Introduction

 Trying to decide whether to pursue a deed in lieu of foreclosure or a short sale?
-Learn about the differences between each here.
+Read this article.

 Foreclosure of Manufactured, or Mobile, Homes

-The process a lender needs to use when a borrower defaults on a manufactured home loan depends on what type of property the home is considered to be.
+The process a lender uses when a borrower defaults on a manufactured home loan depends on whether the home is considered personal or real property.